yairm210/Unciv/Uniques.md

 "Militaristic City-States grant units [amount] times as fast when you are at war with a common nation" [Pending #4158]

-"Influence of all other civilizations with all city-states degrades []% faster" [Pending #4158]
+"Influence of all other civilizations with all city-states degrades []% faster"

 ### Other